A Divine Divide..

 One tree after another would fall, the fate of the people the same

-Welcome, lost children, and come meet Christ, the capitalist one
+Welcome, lost children, and come home to Christ

 To see ground beneath and sky above as personal resource for personal gain